 Guarana, whose botanical name is Paullinia Cupana is a shrub grown in the Amazon which produces berries that have been used medicinally.
-Hardly any studies have been done with guarana alone to determine whether it has any health benefits.
+Hardly any studies have been done with it alone to determine whether it has any health benefits.
 A few studies have been done combining guarana or guarana extract with other nutrients and herbs.
 Guarana and kola nut enjoy great popularity in their native lands because they are rich in caffeine which serves as a stimulant.
-If you wish to eat less without the use stimulants, consider Diet Rx herbal formula.

 Potential uses for guarana or